trevanhetzel/barekit/README.md

 The best way to get BareKit up and running on a project is to install via [Bower](http://bower.io/).
 You shouldn't ever touch the source anyway, so with Bower it's easy to get the latest updates.

 First, make sure you have Bower installed.
-Then you can add this line to a `bower.json` file `"barekit": ""` (version number to come) or simply do a `bower install barekit`.
+Then you can add this line to a `bower.json` file `"barekit": "~0.5.0"` or simply do a `bower install barekit`.

 ### JavaScript